-Phase 2 study for Upper St. Anthony Falls, will be resume in late spring 2019.
-A likely outcome of Phase 2 will be a report containing recommendations to deauthorize and dispose of all or part of the Upper St. Anthony Falls Lock and Dam property.
-A draft report will be made available for public comment in summer 2020.
+The disposition study for Upper St. Anthony Falls, resumed in May 2019.
+The study will result in a report containing recommendations take no action or to deauthorize and dispose of all or part of the federal property at Upper St. Anthony Falls Lock and Dam.
+A draft report will be made available for public comment in spring 2020.

 Federal property disposal is managed by the General Services Administration as governed by federal law.
 If disposal of the properties is not confirmed, additional studies may be performed to modify the projects to serve existing or new authorized purposes, or for additional uses identified by a potential non-federal sponsor and authorized under a new feasibility study.